lumen-notes/lumen/README.md

 > **Warning**: Work in progress

-An opinionated* system for thinking, writing, learning, and mindfulness.
+A system for thinking, writing, learning, and mindfulness.
+Based on the [Zettelkasten Method](https://zettelkasten.de/introduction/).

 [uselumen.com](https://uselumen.com)

-## *Opinions

-- Each note in Lumen should be limited to one idea.
-- Lumen is not a task manager.

 ## Syntax